JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.3/Notes.md

 - Increases maintainability - new modules can be added easily
 - Increases readability - easier to follow
 - Modules can be shared between team members
+- Different modules can be developed at the same time
 - reliable

 ## Disadvantages